 The reoriented EMDG will provide greater upfront funding certainty so exporters can plan their offshore promotional activities with confidence.

-SMEs will be able to apply for grants up to $770,000 per applicant, and over up to 8 years (not necessarily consecutively) for eligible promotional activities.
+Small to medium enterprises (SMEs) will be able to apply for grants of up to $770,000 per applicant, and over up to eight years (not necessarily consecutively) for eligible promotional activities.

-Grants will be available in 3 stages called tiers, designed to provide different levels of support to SMEs as they grow their export markets at the different stages of their export journey:
+Grants will be available in three stages called tiers, designed to provide different levels of support to SMEs as they grow their export markets at the different stages of their export journey:

-- Tier 1: for eligible SMEs who are new to exporting – grants of up to $40,000 per year for 2 years.
+- Tier 1: for eligible SMEs who are new to exporting, grants of up to $40,000 per year for two years.

-- Tier 2: for eligible exporters who plan to expand their presence, in current markets or enter new markets – grants of up to $80,000 per year for 3 years.
+- Tier 2: for eligible exporters who plan to expand their presence in current markets, or enter new markets, grants of up to $80,000 per year for three years.

-- Tier 3: for eligible exporters who plan to make a strategic shift in their exporting business – grants of up to $150,000 per year for 3 years.
+- Tier 3: for eligible exporters who plan to make a strategic shift in their exporting business, grants of up to $150,000 per year for three years.

 To be eligible, SMEs will need to be export-ready and have a turnover of less than $20 million.

 How will EMDG work from 1 July 2021?